cottiAC/zombidleBot/README.md

 * visual detection
 * detect scrolls and collect them
 * auto clicking and collecting ghosts
-* level up Carl and TombKing
+* level up Carl, TombKing and Squid
 * change world if current world is finished
 * use abilities
 * simple GUI